We work through our own pain so our kids don't suffer.

-I was able to test out my healing from PTSD through an unexpected challenge recently.
+Last year, I was able to test out my healing from PTSD through an unexpected challenge.
 My son was scheduled for surgery to deal with some kidney issues.
-When it was time to take him to the operating room, I put on a gown (actually, a hideous light blue jumpsuit, but who cares about fashion in these types of situations?
-Right? …Yeah, I cared…) and go back with him until he fell asleep.
+When it was time to take him to the operating room, I was offered the opportunity to put on a gown and carry him back, then stay with him until he fell asleep.
 I thought it was a great idea.

-Except -the last time I was in an operating room was when Redmond was born – via unplanned C-section because he was in distress.
+Except - the last time I was in an operating room was when Redmond was born via emergency C-section because he was in distress.
 It was traumatic.
-The number of people in the room shocked me.
-I felt helpless and out of control.
+I've written the full birth story in my book, but the short version is that the number of people in the room shocked me.
+I was strapped down and felt helpless and out of control.
 It was a big part of what led to my PTSD diagnosis.

-As I naively walked into that OR last week with my two-year old son trusting me to take care of him, I looked around and suddenly realized that I was right back in the place where he was born.
-Medical providers busied themselves around the brightly-lit room in scrubs and masks and gloves.
+As I naively walked into the OR that morning, with my two-year old son trusting me to take care of him, I looked around and suddenly realized that I was right back in the place where he was born.
+A surprisingly large number of medical providers busied themselves around the brightly-lit room in scrubs and masks and gloves.
 Machines buzzed.
 And there in the middle I saw the table where he would soon be strapped down and cut open in about the same place I had been cut for the c-section.

 I’m so thankful for the healing God led me to during a time when I was weak and vulnerable.
 A friend told me about EMDR, trauma therapy that helps PTSD sufferers receive significant relief quickly.
 Within two months of starting therapy, I was much better.
 Within a few more months I dealt with some traumatic events from earlier in my life and was free.
 I’d learned how to re-process those difficult times and understand them for what they were.
 I am no longer a hostage to disordered thinking about traumatic events in my life.